nogibjj/Maknojia_Danish_IndividualProject2/README.md

 - The `transform_load` function reads a CSV dataset and inserts its records into a SQLite database after performing necessary table operations.
 It creates a table named `WRRankingDB` with specific columns for ranking, player name, team, opponent, matchup, start/sit status, and projected fantasy points.

 ### Database Querying:
-- The `query` function allows users to perform SELECT, INSERT, UPDATE, and DELETE operations on the database.
+- The `query` function allows users to perform CRUD operations on the database.
 It logs the queries into a Markdown file named `query_log.md`.

 ### Logging:
 - The `log_query` function appends SQL queries to a log file, facilitating tracking and analysis of executed queries.